 - Making sensitive measurements – these boxes can provide >100dB shielding effectiveness above 1 MHz, so if you need a noise free environment to test your circuit or even for your circuit to operate normally, then these RF shielded boxes can be a good solution.
 Note that on their own, the boxes will only reduce the radiated coupling mechanism.
 Proper cable filtering will be needed to reduce conducted coupling from external sources (e.g. via power or ground signals).
 Of course electric and magnetic field coupling can still occur between aggressors and victims within the enclosure itself.

-Using a SAC for RF (Wireless) Testing
+Using an EMC Chamber for RF (Wireless) Testing

 Let’s not forget that a semi-anechoic chamber isn’t just useful for emissions testing.
 With the right types and configurations of absorber material, it’s perfectly acceptable to do RF transmitter testing, either for transmitter characterization (such as emissions bandwidth, power spectral density and spurious emissions measurements), but also for testing links between 2 or more transmitters.